-2.I.Seat
+2.1.
+Seat

-- 2.1.1 Seat upholstery - Standard seats
+2.1.1 Seat upholstery

-• Nylon upholstery seat with or without Velcro fastener : the Velcro fasteners are required for the proper positioning of the cushion (photo 1); please make sure that the cushion is properly positioned on the seat.
+- Standard seats - Nylon upholstery seat with or without Velcro fastener: the Velcro fasteners are required for the proper positioning of the cushion (photo I); please make sure that the cushion is properly positioned on the seat. - Padded seat : it provides comfortable support to the user.

-$\ddot{1}$ Standard seats are not adjustable; in the event that they become slack, it is recommended that you ask your dealer to replace them.
+Standard seats are not adjustable; in the event that they become slack, it is recommended to request your dealer to replace them.